 String Pattern

-Both tennis rackets have an open 16×19 string pattern which helps to generate easy spin on your shots.
+Both tennis rackets have an open 16 x 19 string pattern which helps to generate spin on your shots.

 Design

-For me, the E100 is definitely the winner in terms of design as I love the sky blue color and I have never been a fan of red colored tennis rackets like the V100.
+For me, the Ezone 100 is the winner in terms of design as I love the blue color and I have never been a fan of red colored tennis rackets like the Vcore 100.

 My Recommendations

-In terms of racket specs, there isn’t a big difference between the E100 and the V100 tennis rackets.
+In terms of racket specs, there isn’t a big difference between the two tennis rackets.

-However, I would definitely recommend the V100 over the E100 as I felt it has just a little bit more control and it felt a lot less stiff than the E100.
+However, I would recommend the Vcore 100 over the Ezone 100 as I felt it has just a little bit more control and it felt a lot less stiff.